cianfich1016/Horiseon-Marketing/README.md

-# Horiseon-Marketing
+# Horiseon Marketing Refactor

 Horiseon Marketing is a webpage with information and links to specific sections that navigate the user to what they desire to learn regarding best marketing practices.
-The codebase has been modified to create a logical structure meeting accessibility standards to allow for optimal search of the webpage.
+The codebase has been modified to create a logical structure meeting accessibility and functionality standards to allow for optimal search of the webpage.

 ## Features and Functionality